Neuromancer: Political and economic

 Neuromancer, its sequels and other cyberpunk stories are often discussed within the socio-economic context of the 1980s, a period of economic restructuring, corporate globalization, and government deregulation.
 In the 1990s, a particularly influential view was that the novel reflected the "dilemmas of post-Fordist work and life", with Gibson reflecting or recreating the societal change brought on by the economic and industrial changes of the 1970s and 1980s.
 Cyberspace's reliance on the circulation of data can be understood as a metaphor for the global circulation of financial capital, and its addictiveness parodies the culture of workaholism among Silicon Valley developers.
 His protagonists have been identified as resembling contract workers, with Case dependent on diazepam to cope with the barrage of "relentless and fragmented data [and] get through the workday".
 The novel's characters represent the professional–managerial class and the novel was popular with the demographic.

 While the novel represents anxiety about societal change, it is not generally viewed as being about resisting it.
 Gibson's protagonists do not threaten the social order of his worlds.
 Corporations view the novel's freelance criminal protagonists as another tool at their disposal.
 Gibson's inexperience as an author led to the novel capturing the essence of 1980s inequality but reinforcing and appealing to the dominant power structure, leaving his "dead-cynicism [and] fashionable survival".
 Caroline Alphin writes that human life is worth whatever it is worth to an employer.
 After his nervous system is damaged and he loses his ability to work as a hacker, Case must murder people for money to replenish his human capital because of Chiba City's neoliberalist order; Caroline Alpin describes this death in the novel as "failure to maximise one's human capital".
 The novel shows that human minds can be saved to read-only memory, preserving deceased or unwilling people's technical skills for at-will use by corporations.

+Gibson recalled in 2004 that having intentionally never mentioned the United States, "I thought I'd better have the USSR in there for the sake of continuity.
+(Had I disappeared the USSR instead, I might eventually have been burned as a witch, so just as well.)"